 - Measure out the right amount using an oral syringe or a medicine spoon.
 You can get these from your pharmacist.
 Do not use a kitchen teaspoon as it will not give the right amount.

 It will take a few weeks for Phenytoin to work properly, so your child may still have seizures during this time.
 This is because the amount of medicine has to be increased slowly.
 Continue to give the medicine as you have been told to by your doctor.

 What if my child is sick (vomits)?

-- If your child is sick less than 30 minutes after taking a dose of phenytoin, give the same dose again.
+- If your child is sick less than 30 minutes after having a dose of Phenytoin, give them the same dose again.

-- If your child is sick more than 30 minutes after taking a dose of phenytoin, you do not need to give them another dose.
+- If your child is sick more than 30 minutes after having a dose of Phenytoin, do not give them another dose.
 Wait until the next normal dose.

 What if I give too much?

 If you think you may have given your child too much Phenytoin, contact your doctor or local NHS services (details at end of leaflet) or take your child to hospital.
 Have the medicine container or packaging with you, even if it is empty.
 This will be useful to the doctor.

 We use medicines to make our children better, but sometimes they have other effects that we don’t want (side effects).

 If your child develops a blotchy red skin rash, contact your doctor straight away, as your child may be allergic to Phenytoin.
 The rash usually affects the whole body but may just affect the face.
 You may also see blisters in the mouth, and your child may have a high temperature (fever).